 “The Colony dies.
 We need an Amah to repopulate the egg banks.”

 “You know my plans, and I know yours,” Arita interrupted Karey’s smugness.
 She propped the mandible against the body of the Arotea Ting.
 On its side, its width was taller than her, its length over twice her height.
 Made from a chitin stronger than her shell, it was her last hope.

 She returned her attention to Karey.
-“I know that you are Engaro cult.
-I know that you intend to create a livestock for your believers.”
+“I know you are Engaro cult.
+I know you intend to create a livestock for your believers.”

 “Mohuritea is promised in the Waiotea.
 Our language is the Song of the Universe.
 Anything that can be possible is contained in it.
 If the Change of Species were not possible, there would not be a word for it.
 Yet, generations of Amah forbid we attempt it.”

 “Even using the word was once punishable by a slow Harvest.”

 “Was that it?
 Was that your hope in that old crystal?
 Some long dead Amah’s proclamation against the Engaro cult?”

 “It won’t even activate,” Anglee said.
 She had plugged the crystal into a data port.
 If it had been simple data storage, footage of a dead Amah’s proclamation would have displayed on virtual screens.